-Citation with stable link: Philip A. Harland, 'Barbarians and Greeks: Thucydides theorizes the shift from barbarian banditry to settled civilization (late fifth century BCE),' Last modified January 1, 2023, http://philipharland.com/Blog/?p=11139.
+Citation with stable link: Philip A. Harland, 'Barbarians and Greeks: Thucydides theorizes the shift from barbarian banditry to settled civilization (late fifth century BCE),' Ethnic Relations and Migration in the Ancient World, last modified February 15, 2023, http://philipharland.com/Blog/?p=11139.

-Ancient author: Thucydides, History of the Peloponessian War 1.1-21 (link to Greek text and full translation).
+Ancient author: Thucydides, History of the Peloponessian War 1.1-21 (link).

 Comments: Writing just after 411 BCE, Thucydides of Athens’ work on the Peloponessian War begins by asserting that this was the greatest war ever.
 This then leads him on a bit of a digression about how things were different in the old days before peoples in the region had a common sense of being “Greeks.”
 This also means he theorizes about the concept of “barbarians,” which, he points out, was not current in Homer’s time at all.
 Unlike the contemporary situation in which Athenians and Spartans were well-organized, settled societies that carefully directed their energies to military dominance, in the old days peoples in the region were just like “barbarians” today in using their energies for unorganized banditry and plundering.
 People therefore had to walk around armed in daily life in order to protect themselves.
 Virtually all peoples were at some point in the habit of banditry, Thucydides suggests, but in “modern” times only barbaric or semi-barbaric peoples continue such practices.